bdmossma/hellogit/js/hellocs6js/README.md

 ## Support for ES6
 ES6 Enjoys Good Support on NodeJS (back-end) and in most browsers (front-end)

-Click [here](http://node.green/) for a running tally of what ES6 features are supported. by a broad range of browsers and platforms.
+Click [here](http://node.green/) for a running tally of what ES6 features are supported by a broad range of browsers and platforms.

 ## Running ES6 on NodeJS